IdentityPython/new-session-management/docs/source/about.rst

 About session management
 ========================

+The Session Management subsystem are designed to support a couple of different services:

+Single Logout
+    Described in a set of specifications
+        - `Session Management`_
+        - `Back-Channel Logout`_
+        - `RP-Initiated Logout`_
+        - `Front-Channel Logout`_

+Authorization management
+    Information about which tokens can be issued and what they are supposed to be used for and by whom, must be stored somewhere.

+`OAuth 2.0 Rich Authorization Requests`_
+    Allows clients to specify their fine-grained authorization requirements using the expressiveness of JSON data structures.

+Token exchange
+    As described in `RFC 8693`_ - OAuth 2.0 Token Exchange

 The OIDC Session Management draft defines session to be:

     Continuous period of time during which an End-User accesses a Relying